felmeta43/alx-pre_course/0x02-git/README.md

-This file is mandatory in all ALX School project
+My Name is Felmeta Abate
+I'm student at ALX from Ethiopia
+Let's participate and make the project awesome.